 A. J. Sass

-When he’s not writing, A. J. figure skates and travels as much as possible.
-He lives in the San Francisco Bay Area with his husband and two cats who act like dogs.
+When he’s not writing, Andrew figure skates, tinkers with typewriters, and travels as much as possible.
+He divides his time between the San Francisco Bay Area and northwestern Vermont with his husband.

 Find him on his website.